karolzyb/wizut_binary_watch/README.md

 Binary watch - default set to GMT/UTC timezone
 Pass a single argument of integer number within scope -12 to 12 to set corresponding timezone To stop press ctrl+c

+2022-09-25:
+version ='1.0.1'
+- tuple instead of list in main file for groupped GPIOs
+- docstrings & comments correction
+- bugfix for safety_check.py - correction for characters from ASCII chart